idaholab/moose/modules/heat_conduction/doc/content/source/constraints/ADInterfaceJouleHeatingConstraint.md

 \begin{equation}
   T_{interface} = \frac{l}{k_{primary}} q_{primary} + T_{edge}
 \end{equation}
-where l is the length of the block, k$_{primary}$ is the thermal conductivity, and T$_{edge}$ is the prescribed temeprature boundary condition at the edge of the material block.
+where $l$ is the length of the block, $k_{primary}$ is the thermal conductivity, and $T_{edge}$ is the prescribed temeprature boundary condition at the edge of the material block.

 Similarly, the interface temperature in the secondary block material is given as
 \begin{equation}
   T_{interface} = \frac{l}{k_{secondary}} q_{secondary} + T_{edge}
 \end{equation}

-In cases where the heat source weighting factor, [eq:primary_interfaceJH] and [eq:secondary_interfaceJH], is set to 0.5, the temperature at the interface in each block will depend on the thermal conductivity value in each block.
+In cases where the heat source weighting factor, [eq:primary_interfaceJH] and [eq:secondary_interfaceJH], is set to 0.5, the temperature at the interface in each block will depend on the thermal conductivity value and size of each block.

 ## Example Input File Syntax